A shark at the National Sea Life Centre

 Coventry Transport Museum

 It’s all about hands-on exploring at the Coventry Transport Museum for their half term workshop.
-Delve into the forces at play with various objects in the museum.
+Learn about engineering using various objects in the museum.
 The museum will loan you reference books, tools and safety gear to tinker with the objects.
 Then, you’ll make a project using their materials and afterwards, it’s time to play.
 Every child needs to be accompanied by a grown up for this workshop.

 Website: Coventry Transport Museum